auto4opt/auto4opt/_pages/about.md

 # Application
-My research has been applied autonomous planning, decision-making, and control for intelligent robots.
+My research has been applied to autonomous planning, decision-making, and control for intelligent robots.
 The resulting technologies are being commercialized as domain-specific embodied AI operating systems, dual-arm wheeled robots, and wheeled humanoid robots.

 # Student Supervision